mzmine/mzmine_documentation/docs/module_docs/id_prec_local_cmpd_db/local-cmpd-db-search.md

 Matches the predicted isotope pattern of the candidate compound against the detected isotope pattern of the feature.
 The [Isotope finder](../filter_isotope_finder/isotope_finder.md) must be run before using this option.
 Matches with low isotope pattern similarity are removed.
+The sub-parameters are:

+- **Isotope m/z tolerance**: maximum m/z difference between a predicted and a measured isotope peak to be considered a match.
+Default: 0.005 Da / 10 ppm.
+- **Minimum isotope intensity (%)**: predicted isotope peaks below this relative intensity are excluded from the predicted pattern.
+Default: 5 %.
+- **Minimum isotope score**: annotations whose isotope pattern score falls below this threshold are removed after scoring.
+Default: 0.0 (all passing matches are kept).

 #### **Use adducts** _(Optional)_